ConnorrArnold/Strong-Password-Generator/README.md

 # StrongPasswordGenerator
-Simple yet strong 12 character password generator
+Simple yet strong 12 character password generator to increase and improve security practices in the workspace.